Imprints of energy injection by compact dark stars in the 21-cm signal: Signals of annihilations inside dark stars in the intergalactic medium

+In our scenario, DM annihilations produce Standard Model photons in the MeV–GeV energy range, as expected for dark electron masses in the GeV range.
+Such high-energy photons have a much smaller optical depth at $z\sim10$, and a large fraction will free-stream without depositing energy into the intergalactic medium.
+Therefore, the effective energy deposition fraction $f_{\rm eff}$ is significantly below unity.
+Based on the analysis in Ref.~\cite{Slatyer:2012yq} (see their Fig. 1), we adopt $f_{\rm eff}=0.001$ for our calculations.
+This choice accounts for the reduced efficiency of ionization and heating from high-energy photons.

-In the top panels of Fig.~\ref{fig:signals}, we show the evolution of ionized fraction (left panel) and the brightness temperature (right panel) with the redshift for our benchmark dark electron masses.
-The solid black line shows the expectation for these quantities in the standard scenario, where only the first stars inject energy.
-We take annihilation cross-sections of $10^{-42}$, $10^{-43}$ and $10^{-46}~\mathrm{cm}^3/\mathrm{s}$ for $m_{e_D}=$ 10, 100 and 500 GeV respectively.
-In the lower panels, we fix the dark electron mass to $m_{e_D}=500~\rm GeV$ and consider different annihilation cross-sections $\langle\sigma v\rangle =10^{-46},10^{-47},10^{-48}~\mathrm{cm}^3/\mathrm{s}$.
-In both the upper and lower panels, we adopted the density profiles shown in the lower panel of Fig.~\ref{fig:mass_vs_r}, corresponding to a DM scenario with $m_{\gamma_D}=100$ eV and $\alpha_D=0.1$.
+In Fig.~\ref{fig:signals}, we show the evolution of the brightness temperature (top panels), and gas temperature (bottom left panel) with the redshift for our benchmark dark electron masses (colored curves).
+The solid black line shows the expectation for these quantities in the standard fiducial scenario, where only the first stars inject energy.
+We take annihilation cross-sections of $10^{-42}$, $5\times10^{-45}$ and $10^{-46}~\mathrm{cm}^3/\mathrm{s}$ for $m_{e_D}=$ 10, 100 and 500 GeV respectively.
+Furthermore, in the bottom left panel we present, as scatter points, measurements of the temperature of the universe up to redshifts of $z\sim4$ as performed by Ref.~\cite{Gaikwad:2020eip}.
+Furthermore, the black dotted line corresponds to previous constraints obtained by Ref.~\cite{Schaye:1999vr}.

+We also present in the bottom right panel the fractional comparison between the fiducial and the DS scenarios.
+In all panels, we adopted the density profiles shown in the lower panel of Fig.~\ref{fig:mass_vs_r}, corresponding to a DM scenario with $m_{\gamma_D}=100$ eV and $\alpha_D=0.1$.
 Concretely, we have adopted the density profiles shown in the lower-right plot of Fig.~\ref{fig:mass_vs_r}, which amount to a DS luminosity in photons

 for $m_{e_D}=(10,100,500)$ GeV respectively.
 Moreover, we have assumed for simplicity that all the DSs are identical and that they constitute a fraction $f=0.05$ of the total DM of the Universe.
-As apparent from the figure, the effect of DM annihilations in DSs can be quite significant and possibly observable in experiments, even for very small annihilation cross-sections.
-The heating of the gas due to the energy injection by DSs increases the minimum brightness temperature, and shifts to higher redshifts.
-The effect is more accentuated as the cross-section increases (for fixed DM mass).

-One can see that, in the standard scenario, full ionization occurs at redshifts below $z \sim 6 $.
-However, the presence of DSs can shift this to much earlier times, up to $z\sim12$, making the distinction between the two scenarios quite pronounced.
-One might wonder how a small fraction of DM, with such a weak annihilation cross-section, can so significantly impact the 21-cm signal.